ThKrypt/QualCoder/13-Other-information.md

 General:

+* Possibly update to Qt6 and use Qt Multimedia to play A/V rather than use VLC.

 * Multi-language support - some work done but review of existing translations is needed

 * Improve REFI-QDA open standard for import and export to other software.
 Codebook import and export seems OK.
 Project import and export is experimental.
-Definitely need to review attribute import/export.
-A/V coded segments, AV sync-points.
+To review: A/V coded segments, AV sync-points.
 Use of Cases / Sets.
-Memos to text.

 # Some videos of QualCoder